quasarframework/quasar-framework.org/source/components/transition.md

   'bounceOutRight'
 ]
 ```
+Note: `/quasar.conf.js` already had defined `animations: []`, look for it and modify it as you want instead of adding it again

 If you are building a website, you can also skip configuring quasar.conf.js and use a CDN link which points to Animate.css like this (following is just an example, Google for latest link).
 Remember this will require an Internet connection for your user, as opposed to bundling from within quasar.conf.js.